LIVENlab/enbios/docs_templates/Fundamentals.md

 first one defines the unit and the 2nd the amount.
 E.g. these two definitions are
 equivalent: `{'unit':'kilowatt_hour','magnitude':5}` and `['kilowatt_hour', 5]`.

 _config_: A dictionary with scenario specific configuration.
+A dictionary with 2 keys:
+`name`: Name of the scenario
+`nodes`: A dictionary of scenario specific configuration of each node.
+Keys are the node names, and values are adapter/aggregator specific.

 ## How to configure Adapters and Aggregators